Transformative learning

 As an example, it can be anything from an adult who transforms their ability to spread their opinion after learning how to use social networks and the internet to a person who has a transformative experience on the way they view life due to a traumatic experience.

-Importance of Transformative Learning
+Importance of transformative learning

 When it comes to business, transformative learning can bring a range of different benefits to adults who desire to be successful in their field.